Is your brand story being heard? How to make meaningful connections in an attention-deficit world.

 Co-founder, and longest-standing Cohesive bod | Figures out how to cut through 'heard' immunity | Public Relations specialist | Stories, family, golf | [ he/him ]

-Sharing your story as far and wide as you can in the hope that it will spread amongst your customers and prospects and gain attention no longer works.
-In fact, it could have the opposite effect, keeping them [socially] distant.
-So, whilst you may think you’re having a conversation with the market, the chances are you’re not even being heard.
+Shouting your story as loudly as you can in the hope your customers and prospects will listen and engage no longer works.
+In fact, it could have the opposite effect.
+So, while you may think you’re having a conversation with the market, the chances are you’re not even being heard.

 We live in a world of infinite information, where everyone has the power to publish.
 The advent of marketing technology has given rise to a ‘martech’ generation, blessed with platforms and tools to do things cheaper, faster and at scale.

-Unfortunately, many marketers have embraced this new era of marketing innovation and opportunity by applying old habits and bad practices.
-Content [satisfied] marketers couldn’t resist the temptation to dust down and replay outdated marketing 101 playbooks.
+Unfortunately, many brands have adopted and adapted to this new era of marketing innovation and opportunity while clinging to old habits and bad practices.
 They continue to fixate on pushing sales propositions to saturated databases of faceless job titles, relying on vanity metrics to claim successful engagement.
-The effect of which is dehumanising marketing.
+The effect of which is to dehumanise marketing.

 Attention Deficit Disorder

 What does that mean in practice?
 It means taking a different route from the rest.
 It means putting yourself in the shoes of your customer and understanding what they’re looking for rather than what you want to sell to them.
 Less is more when it comes to taking a human centred approach.
-You can read more about that here.
-How to create a purposeful content strategy that drives engagement
+Try embracing the power of one to win at selling

 The Spartacus Syndrome

-Most brands tend to communicate from a position of ‘what’ they do.
-The challenge here is that there are many companies that do what you do, and many, many more that will claim they do.
+A lot of brands communicate from a position of ‘what’ they do.
+The challenge here is that there are many companies that do what they do, and many, many more that will claim they do.
 We call this the ‘Spartacus Syndrome’.
 This often results in a battle of the ‘what and how’ as competitors make claims and counterclaims.

-If you market your company based on what you do, you’ll soon find yourself caught up in a war of words, a communications arms race that will inevitably lead to exaggeration and hype.
-The only way to flatten the hype curve is to reduce your dependency on what you do and how you do it.
+The way to flatten the hype curve is to reduce dependency on what you do and how you do it.
 Instead, focus on why you do what you do, and why it matters.

-Communicating your ‘why’ will not only safeguard you against ‘Spartacus Syndrome’, it will allow you to engage with your audience in a deeper, more meaningful way.
+A ‘why’ will not only safeguard against ‘Spartacus Syndrome’, it will engage an audience in a deeper, more meaningful way.
 It will attract the people who believe in what you believe.
 Those people that see the world as you see it.
 While others focus on convincing minds with their ‘what’ and ‘how’, your ‘why’ will win hearts and emotions.

-If you want help finding your Why, take a look at How do I find my ‘why’?
+If you want help finding your Why, take a look at questions to help shape your Vision and Mission

 "We make big decisions with our hearts and then justify them with our heads"